qingwei91/bd-extractor/readme.md

 ## Description

-This is simple a class for Python 2.7 that helps you to extract all the relevant information from the SimFin bulk download files.
+This is simple a class for Python (should work for both Python 2 and 3) that helps you to extract all the relevant information from the SimFin bulk download files.

 ## Code Examples